dronenb/HomeLab/docs/README.md

 # HomeLab

-This repo contains Ansible playbooks, Bash scripts, and Terraform configurations for things in my HomeLab.
+This repo contains Ansible playbooks, Bash scripts, and OpenTofu configurations for things in my HomeLab.